 易灵思 FPGAs have input/output (I/O) banks for general-purpose usage.
 Each I/O bank has independent power pins.
 The number and voltages supported vary by FPGA and package.
+The number of banks and the voltages they support vary by package.

 Some I/O banks are merged at the package level by sharing VCCIO pins.
 Merged banks have underscores () between banks in the name (e.g., 1B_1C means 1B and 1C are connected).